Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

 	affected_by:["<method>"], //The methods this portrait ghost is affected by aside from vacuuming.
 Allowed values: dust, fire, water, ice.
 Default = none.

     //Non-default setup
-    owner:X, //The GhostNr of the ghost that owns this projectile. training_room_score:X, //Score granted to the one who reeled in the ghost in the training room. door:{ //Required for and used only by fake doors
+    room:X, //Room number that this entity is in.
+Default = 0. owner:X, //The GhostNr of the ghost that owns this projectile. training_room_score:X, //Score granted to the one who reeled in the ghost in the training room. door:{ //Required for and used only by fake doors